aaronland/go-libraryofcongress-datajam/README.md

 * [examples/to-geocode.csv](examples/to-geocode.csv)
 * [examples/loc-geocoded.csv](examples/loc-geocoded.csv) (produced using the [Placeholder](https://github.com/pelias/placeholder) geocoder)

+## Future work

+### Library of Congress identifiers for place

-Future work will involve deriving Library of Congress identifiers for place (not already included in records) from geocoded results.
+Derive Library of Congress identifiers for place (not already included in records) from geocoded results.
 For example, given a geocoded row like this:

 ```
 2019633162,canada,85633041